-D.I.Y. is a well-established mindset, one that inspires INDEPENDENCE in the average person.
-We all like to achieve monumental goals as well as tackle the everyday challenges that come our way.
+D.I.Y. is a well-established mindset.
+It inspires an independence in the average person.
+Most people think the commercial carpet cleaning is only the companies.
+But they are wrong.
+It is understandable, that most of us like to achieve monumental goals as well as tackle the everyday challenges that come our way.
 It might seem like reaching when I say this applies even to hoovering the carpets, but it is true.
-We can put it on the old ‘To Do’ list and put a big fat tick beside it when we are done, or better still, put a line right through the middle of it.
+We can put it on the old To-Do list and put a big fat tick beside it when we are done.
 If we can also save a few quid by doing our own carpet cleaning, why wouldn’t we?

-Under the microscope, what would we find living in our carpets?
-This is not a recommended task for the squeamish.
+But when we take a closer look, under the microscope, what would we find living in our carpets?
+Please note, this is not a recommended task for the squeamish.
 We would find a biome of bugs, arachnids and insects to make the modern-day pirate say ‘shiver me timbers’ from utter shock.
 There are more than 100 species of crawling things claimed to be living in even the cleanest of homes.
 That is disgusting or maybe spectacular depending on our thought processes.

 What happens to these creatures when we attempt to tick off the carpets from our weekend chores list?
 And what happens to the bugs if we employ a commercial carpet cleaning service to deep clean the rugs?